Leonardeschi

-The Leonardeschi were the large group of artists who worked in the studio of, or under the influence of, Leonardo da Vinci.
+The Leonardeschi was the large group of artists who worked in the studio of, or under the influence of, Leonardo da Vinci.
 They were artists of Italian Renaissance painting, although his influence extended to many countries within Europe.

 As a teenager, Leonardo was enrolled as an apprentice in the studio of Andrea del Verrocchio in Florence by his father, Ser Piero di Antonio di Ser Piero di Ser Guido da Vinci, a wealthy notary.
 In 1472, Leonardo joined the Guild of St Luke and eventually, he qualified as a master by this important guild.
 Leonardo left the studio of del Verrocchio in late 1477 as an independent artist, working on commissions.
 Leonardo continued to live in the same quarters as del Verrocchio, however, and they collaborated on some projects.
 Leonardo's father enabled him to set up his own studio.

 In 1482, Leonardo visited Milan where he stayed with Giovanni Ambrogio de Predis, Evangelista de Predis, and their four brothers, all of whom were artists of different kinds.
 Both Ambrogio and Evangelista are known for having collaborated with Leonardo in the painting of the Virgin of the Rocks for the altarpiece in the chapel of the Confraternity of the Immaculate Conception at the Church of San Francesco Grande in Milan.

 In 1490, Leonardo earned recognition and a breakthrough at the court of Ludovico Sforza, and because of the scale of works commissioned he was permitted to have assistants and pupils in his own studio.